 Concern: Comment stated that decisions about grazing allotments should not be linked to key linkage areas, because domestic animals could be better at improving ecological conditions.
-Other comment expressed concern that grazing infrastructure can affect wildlife movement, and suggested the Forest Service adopt a standard for all livestock grazing permits requiring "let-down" fencing and remove barriers that impede wildlife migration

-Response: While the revised plan would limit certain types of new recreation development, it would not prohibit management actions such as permitted livestock grazing allotments, in key linkage areas, but rather, would require that considerations be made for maintaining or restoring wildlife habitat connectivity when planning and implementing future decisions in key linkage areas (FW-GDL-WL 04).
+Other comment expressed concern that grazing infrastructure can affect wildlife movement, and suggested the Forest Service adopt a standard for all livestock grazing permits requiring "let-down" fencing and remove barriers that impede wildlife migration rather, would require that considerations be made for maintaining or restoring wildlife habitat connectivity when planning and implementing future decisions in key linkage areas (FW-GDL-WL-04).
 The notion that domestic animals could be better at improving ecological conditions was not supported by scientific evidence in this comment.
-The revised plan contains a general guideline that management actions should not create movement barriers to wide-ranging species (FW-GDL-WL 01) and that new fences and reconstruction of existing fences should be located and designed to minimize collision hazards for wildlife and to prevent barriers to wildlife movement (FW-GDL-GRAZ 07).
+The revised plan contains a general guideline that management actions should not create movement barriers to wide-ranging species (FW-GDL-WL-01) and that new and reconstructed fences should be located and designed to minimize collision hazards for wildlife and to prevent barriers to wildlife movement (FW-GDL-GRAZ-07).
 These components show the intent to provide landscapes that are permeable to wildlife and that fences used to manage livestock grazing on the national forest do not create barriers to wildlife movement.